F is for Frog Craft

 - Cut a slit in the fold of your plates (where the plates are folded in half to form a semicircle) and insert the plastic blower end of the party blower all the way through so there is enough of the plastic end sticking out of the back to still be able to blow the "tongue" out.
 The extendable end should stick out of the rounded part of the semicircle.
 Use a few dabs of glue to anchor the plastic section to the plates.

-- Invite your child, or any relative or friend, to blow the party blower.
+- Invite your child to blow the party blower.
 The froggie’s tongue has a delightful, homemade message: “F” is for “Frog” and your child is sure to remember it!